usnistgov/dioptra/docs/source/explanation/components/task-graph-explanation.rst

 See Also
 ---------

-* :ref:`reference-task-graph` - Reference for task graph construction.
+* :ref:`reference-task-graph` - Reference for task graph construction
 * :ref:`explanation-entrypoints` - Entrypoints explanation, of which task graphs are a component
 * :ref:`how-to-create-plugins` - Step-by-step guide on building plugins
 * :ref:`how-to-create-entrypoints` - Step-by-step guide on building entrypoints